-Pain Medicine Specialists have an important role to play wherever pain is diagnosed and managed, whether that is within the community, secondary or tertiary care, or in palliative care settings.
-Moreover, Pain Medicine Specialists can provide common oversight of the management of pain as individuals pass through these care settings, ensuring continuity of treatment and co-ordination with other medical and surgical specialities and general practice.
+Pain Specialists have an important role to play wherever pain is diagnosed and managed, whether that is within the community, secondary or tertiary care, or in palliative care settings.
+Moreover, Pain Specialists can provide common oversight of the management of pain as individuals pass through these care settings, ensuring continuity of treatment and co-ordination with other medical and surgical specialties and general practice.

-Pain Medicine Specialists are increasingly valued members of medical and surgical multidisciplinary teams dealing with complex conditions, co-ordinating the biopsychosocial model of symptom management.
+Pain Specialists are increasingly valued members of medical and surgical multidisciplinary teams dealing with complex conditions, co-ordinating the biomedical and psychosocial models of symptom management.